Definition – What is Performance Index Rating?

 Performance Index Rating (PIR) is a total performance metric.
 European Basketball leagues use it.

-The metric is a simple addition and subtraction of positive and negative game factors.
+The metric calculates using addition and subtraction of positive and negative game factors.

-While some favor the PIR metric for its simplicity, critics often point out that the metric does not adjust for total play time and also balances all factors evenly.
+Some favor the PIR metric for its simplicity.
+Critics feel that the metric does not adjust for total playtime and also balances all factors instead of weighting them.

 How to calculate Performance Index Rating

 PIR = (Points + Rebounds + Assists + Steals + Blocks + Fouls Drawn) – (Missed Field Goals + Missed Free Throws + Turnovers + Shots Rejected + Fouls Committed

 A player statistics show that they have: 26 points, 5 rebounds, 10 assists, 1 steal, 1 block, 4 fouls drawn, 9 missed field goals, 7 missed free throws, 7 turnovers, 9 shots rejected, and 1 foul committed.

 PIR = (26 + 5 + 10 + 1 + 1 + 4) – (9 + 7 + 7 + 9 + 1)

 Therefore, this player has a Performance Index Rating of 14.